 yum command package-name.
 So for example:

 For Debian/Ubuntu users you’ll be using the Debian Package Manager.
 Again the syntax follows a similar format where you call the package manager ID, the command, and follow it all up with a package name.
 The two examples below are formatted for an install and upgrade, respectively.

 Organization is what keeps you running at all hours of your work sessions.
 When you start to lose track of files and notice your directories getting too large it’s time for some Spring cleaning.
 The

-ls command is very useful in shell as it gives you a greater perspective into some of your directories.
+ls command is very useful in the shell as it gives you a greater perspective into some of your directories.

 This includes sorting specific types of files and file formats.
 If you’d like to find the biggest files in any directory on your HDD simply apply the command below.

 There are 4 separate options attached to this command. -l is used to list full output data. -S will sort the entire list by file size, initially from largest to smallest.
 By applying -r we then reverse the sort order so the largest files in your output will end up at the bottom.
-This is good since the shell window will leave you at the very bottom of your output commands anyways, so it’s easier to clear through the list. -h simply stands for human readable output data so you’ll see file size in megabytes(MB) instead of bytes.
+This is good since the shell window will leave you at the very bottom of your output commands anyways, so it’s easier to clear through the list. -h simply stands for human-readable output data so you’ll see the file size in megabytes(MB) instead of bytes.

 12. Create an E-mail On-The-Fly